 The various applications within RetroPie typically don't account for overscan, and will often include important information across the entire image.
 For this reason, overscan can be an issue.

 My image is cut off!

 For this reason, a common scenario is that part of the image is 'cut off'.
 For example:

-The easiest way to fix it is to adjust your TV.
+The easiest and best way to fix it is to adjust your TV.
+All other methods of overscan correction may introduce performance issues and unwanted scaling artefacts.
 Modern HDTVs will usually have a setting somewhere in the options that displays the entire 1080p image, including the areas that would be ignored as "overscan".
 For example: